MarkXtenda/InstaClone/README.md

 ## Contributing
 If you're interested in contributing to this project, please reach out to the repository owner for more information.

-## Creators
-This project is licensed under the [insert license name here].